realsarius/odin-library/README.md

 # odin-library

-Made it harder with dynamic table creation.
+Made it harder to manipulate with dynamic table.
 Needs a bit more work.
 Currently incomplete.

 [Live Preview](https://realsarius.github.io/odin-library/)